quot3s/quot3s.github.io/quotes10.md

   </div>

 <div class="quote-card">
    <div class="quote-text">Is passive income really the way you want to make a living?
 It lacks the excitement that comes from engaging in active work.
-Too much <em>Make Passive Income Noise</em>.</div>
+Too much <em>Make Passive Income Noise</em> lately.</div>
   </div>

 <div class="quote-card">
    <div class="quote-text"><em>Have you ever worked for a company that plans team outings at exotic places?
-What is it like, sipping that Piña Colada with your coworker in a bikini at the beach?.
+What is it like, sipping that Piña Colada with your coworker in a bikini at the beach?
 Ironically, Corporate always has a lot of money for such extravaganza expenses..</em></div>
   </div>

 <div class="quote-card">